dragoshh1984/dicom_image_segmentation/README.md

-# dicom_image_segmentation
+# DICOM Image Segmentation

-DICOM Image Segmentation
+Solution for organ segmentation from DICOM images.